Vataça Lascaris: Biography

-She married firstly in 1285 or 1288 Martim Anes de Soverosa, who died on 30 May 1296, without issue, and married secondly after 1296 Pedro Jordán de Urríes, Lord of Loarre, who died in 1350, and who distinguished himself at the service of the Aragonese Crown in Sicily and rendered effective help to Alfonso III of Aragon before the nobles of the Union, and had one son.
+She married firstly in 1285 or 1288 Martim Anes de Soverosa, who died in 1295, without issue, and married secondly after 1295 Pedro Jordán de Urríes, Lord of Loarre, who died in 1350, and who distinguished himself at the service of the Aragonese Crown in Sicily and rendered effective help to Alfonso III of Aragon before the nobles of the Union, and had one son.

 In 1302 she went with the first born Constance of Portugal to Castile, for her wedding with Ferdinand IV of Castile, to seal the peace between the two kingdoms.
 There she stayed until the death of Constance, who had left the infant Alfonso XI of Castile in her care while the queen herself went to Avila, where the court was to decide the tutorship of the infant king.
 Constance died on the journey and Vataça returned to Portugal.

 In 1317, Lady Vataça established a small court in Santiago do Cacém castle, given to her by King Denis in 1310/15, where she dedicated herself to the administration of her large possessions until 1325 or 1332, when she followed Queen Elisabeth of Portugal to Coimbra.
 She died there in 1336 and her impressive tomb in the Old Cathedral of Coimbra, attributed to the sculptor Mestre Pero, is surrounded by double-headed eagles, symbol of the Laskaris dynasty and the Byzantine Empire.

 Her son Pedro Jordán de Urríes y Lascaris di Ventimiglia, Lord of Loarre and of Alquézar, was a Bailiff, a General in 1356 and a Royal Councilman of Aragon.
 He bought King Peter IV of Aragon the village of Alquézar for fifty thousand escudos.
 He founded the Chapel of Saint Anton – today of Saints Cosmo and Damian – at the temple of Saint Dominick, of Huesca, and established there a Confrary.
 He married Toda Martínez de Riglos and had a son, Jordán Pérez de Urríes y Riglos, Lord of Loarre, Governor of Aragon, married to Teresa García de Riglos, and had issue, and a daughter, Vataça or Bataça Lascaris, born ca 1355, heiress and Lady of the Majorats of São Romão and Torredães, married to Gonçalo da Fonseca, Esquire, born ca 1345, and had issue.